-Analysis | Esper’s exit interview is a stark — but revisionist — warning about Trump’s lame duck
+Analysis | Esper’s exit interview is a stark — but revisionist — warning about Trump as a lame duck

 “My frustration is I sit here and say, ‘Hm, 18 Cabinet members.
 Who’s pushed back more than anybody?’
 Name another Cabinet secretary that’s pushed back,” he said.
 “Have you seen me on a stage saying, ‘Under the exceptional leadership of blah-blah-blah, we have blah-blah-blah-blah?' ”

-The answer is an unequivocal yes — to the extent where it was used by the Trump campaign for his reelection.
+The answer is an unequivocal yes — to the extent where it was used by the Trump reelection campaign.

-On multiple occasions, in fact, Esper appeared onstage and on Trump’s (then-) favorite cable news station, Fox News, to praise his leadership in ways that, even at the time, were criticized as being obsequious.
+On multiple occasions, Esper appeared onstage and on Trump’s (then-) favorite cable news station, Fox News, to praise his leadership in ways that, even at the time, were criticized as being obsequious.

 “I’d like to thank President Trump for his bold leadership and support to the men and women of the United States Armed Forces,” Esper said while standing next to Trump at a late March news conference in Norfolk, in front of a naval ship brought to help with the coronavirus pandemic.
 “This is an unprecedented time for our nation, and your leadership is uniting the American people to defeat this virus.”